kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Writing no tests at all (option 4) is also a valid strategy.
 As we have seen in anti-pattern X there is code that never needs testing.
 Writing software tests for trivial code because this is the correct way to "do TDD" will get you nowhere.

 The obsession of TDD zealots on writing tests first no matter the case, has been a huge detriment to the [mental health of sane developers](https://softwareengineering.stackexchange.com/questions/98485/tdd-negative-experience).
-This obsession is already documented in various places so hopefully I don't need to say anything more on the topic.
+This obsession is already documented in various places so hopefully I don't need to say anything more on the topic (search for "TDD is crap/stupid/dead").

 At this point I would like to admit that several times I have personally implemented code like this: